Global Health Innovative Technology Fund: Conceptualization and establishment

-The idea of a Japanese nonprofit focused on global health R&D was conceived during a conversation between Tachi Yamada and former executive at Eisai Co.
+The idea of a Japanese nonprofit focused on global health R&D was conceived during a conversation between Tachi Yamada and a former executive at Eisai Co.
 Ltd., BT Slingsby – the fund's first CEO and founder of GHIT.
 A launch committee was set up in 2012 among the Government of Japan's Ministry of Foreign Affairs and Ministry of Health, Labour and Welfare, Astellas, Daiichi Sankyo, Eisai, Shionogi, Takeda, the Bill & Melinda Gates Foundation.
-This committee worked collectively to design the organization based on the idea that new investment and innovation are needed to address some of the world’s most neglected diseases[13] and that Japan – a leader in health technologies innovation – could be doing more in the global fight against infectious diseases.[14]
-The launch committee also designed the unique governance model to minimize potential conflicts of interest in investment decision making.
+This committee worked collectively to design the organization based on the idea that new investment and innovation are needed to address some of the world’s most neglected diseases and that Japan – a leader in health technologies innovation – could be doing more in the global fight against infectious diseases.
+The launch committee also designed the unique governance model to minimize potential conflicts of interest in investment decision-making.
 In 2013, the GHIT Fund formally launched with an initial commitment of over US$100 million.
 Original Board members included Kiyoshi Kurokawa, Peter Piot, Ann Veneman, and Ko-Yung Tung.

 Vision and mission

 In their own words, the vision of the founders of the GHIT Fund is “one in which the crushing burden of infectious disease no longer prevents billions of people in the developing world from seeking the level of prosperity and longevity now common in the industrialized world”.

-The Fund’s stated mission is to “to facilitate international partnerships that enable Japanese technology, innovations, and insights to play a more direct role in reducing disparities in health between the rich and the poor of the world.”
+The Fund’s stated mission is “to facilitate international partnerships that enable Japanese technology, innovations, and insights to play a more direct role in reducing disparities in health between the rich and the poor of the world.”

-In keeping with this vision and mission, global health R&D is considered to be a indispensable to the realization of universal health coverage (UHC), for which Japan is a major proponent.
+In keeping with this vision and mission, global health R&D is considered to be indispensable to the realization of universal health coverage (UHC), for which Japan is a major proponent.